A-Legg/unfinished-asteroids/Chapter-4,-Mike.md

 > Hi, Mike here

-> I have left some nasty comments and some obsolete code in `script/Engine/Collision.js` - would you mind removing it :) ?
+> I have left some nasty comments and obsolete code in `script/Engine/Collision.js` - would you mind removing it :) ?

 > Thanks